 Video is a fantastic channel for emotionally engaging consumers, but all formats of ad creative have a similar effect.
 Your campaign’s messaging, regardless of the medium, plays an important role in capturing the interest of your target audience.
-Build creatives that resonate with your target audience, so you can attract the audience that is most likely to engage with your campaign.
+Build creatives that resonate with your target audience, so you can attract the travellers who are most likely to engage with your campaign.

 When running a travel campaign, use your ads to grab the interest of your audience by showing content that is relevant to them.
 For example, target users in cold geographic regions with images that show warm and sunny destinations.
 Hook your target demographic in the first few seconds by using language that speaks to them, intrigues them, or spurs an emotional response.

-Contextual targeting can enable you to reach audiences who are genuinely ready to travel again.
+Contextual targeting in travel and tourism marketing can enable you to reach audiences who are ready to travel.
 This targeting tactic uses algorithms to place ads based on keywords, website content, and other metadata.
 This way, users are targeted based on the environment in which an ad appears, which places focus on the consumer’s current frame of mind to show an ad that is hyper relevant.

 - Leverage a video campaign to engage viewers with storytelling and showcase the experiences that the resort offers.
 Imagery of the resort will engage a viewer’s emotion, and entice them to book a vacation so that they can experience what they’ve seen in the video.

-- Incorporate into the campaign messaging that addresses currently common travel concerns.
-Build the trust of beach goers who may be hesitant because of the pandemic and changing travel restrictions by emphasizing a flexible rebooking policy, or by sharing information about the resort’s pandemic safety practices.
+- Incorporate into the campaign messaging that addresses common travel concerns.
+Build the trust of beach goers by highlighting a flexible rebooking policy, resort features, and more.